aigc-apps/EasyAnimate/README.md

 We will support quick pull-ups from different platforms, refer to [Quick Start](#quick-start).

 What's New:
-- Updated to v3, supports up to 720p 144 frames (960x960, 6s, 24fps) video generation, and supports image generated video models. [ 2024.07.01 ]
+- Updated to v3, supports up to 720p 144 frames (960x960, 6s, 24fps) video generation, and supports text and image generated video models. [ 2024.07.01 ]
 - ModelScope-Sora "Data Directors" creative sprint has been annouced using EasyAnimate as the training backbone to investigate the influence of data preprocessing.
 Please visit the competition's [official website](https://tianchi.aliyun.com/competition/entrance/532219) for more information. [ 2024.06.17 ]
 - Updated to v2, supports a maximum of 144 frames (768x768, 6s, 24fps) for generation. [ 2024.05.26 ]
 - Create Code!
 Support for Windows and Linux Now. [ 2024.04.12 ]